srerickson/js2-coder/README.md

-# Using Jetstream2 for Data Curation
+# Experiment: Using Jetstream2 for Data Curation

-Can we use the NSF-funded research computing cloud infrastructure, Jetstream2, as a platform for data curation?
+Can I use Jetstream2 as a platform for data curation?
 Let's find out.

-This repo includes terraform code and __ for provisioning infrastructure on jetstream2.
+This repo includes terraform code and __ for provisioning a coder server on jetstream2.
 This includes:

 - A private network with routing to the internet
-- A storage pool
+- A storage?

+## Credential

+This assumes a file called `openrc.sh` with your OpenStack credentials for accessing Jetstream2.

-## Terraform/Tofu
+## Terraform/OpenTofu

+- Configure the `js2_project` variable in `variables.tf`
+- You may need to adjust `image_id` for coder vm in `coder.tf`
+- generate an ssh key and put the public key in `keys/coder.pub`
+-
 ```sh
 cd terraform
 source openrc.sh && tofu apply